 \subsection{Pre-training Corpus Construction}

-Existing large in-domain dialogue corpora such as Reddit \cite{DialoGPTLG2020Zhang} or Ubuntu \cite{lowe2015ubuntu} are directly crawled from the Internet forums without further processing.
-A considerable proportion of expressions in these large corpora do not follow grammatical standards or even have syntactic errors and spelling mistakes.
-As a result, we avoid using them and choose to construct a new in-domain dialogue corpus based on four manually-proofread, medium-size datasets: DailyDialog \cite{DailyDialogAM2017Li}, PERSONA-CHAT \cite{PersonalizingDA2018Zhang}, Topical-Chat \cite{TopicalChatTK2019Gopalakrishnan} and BlendedSkillTalk \cite{CanYP2020Smith}.
+Existing large dialogue corpora such as Reddit \cite{DialoGPTLG2020Zhang} or Ubuntu \cite{lowe2015ubuntu} are directly crawled from the Internet forums without further processing.
+A considerable proportion of sentences in these large corpora do not follow grammatical standards or even have syntactic errors and spelling mistakes.
+As a result, we avoid using them and choose to construct a new open-domain dialogue corpus based on four manually-proofread, medium-size datasets: DailyDialog \cite{DailyDialogAM2017Li}, PERSONA-CHAT \cite{PersonalizingDA2018Zhang}, Topical-Chat \cite{TopicalChatTK2019Gopalakrishnan}, and BlendedSkillTalk \cite{CanYP2020Smith}.
 The total number of dialogues from these datasets is 49,930.
-Dialogues extracted from these datasets with more than 10 utterances are split into several consecutive, overlapping dialogue segments, while the others stay intact.
-As a result, all dialogues in our corpus have no more than 10 utterances, and they are regarded as positive examples.
+Dialogues extracted from these datasets with more than 10 utterances are split into several consecutive, overlapping dialogue segments to prevent the length of text from exceeding the \texttt{max-sequence-length} of models, while the others stay intact.
+As a result, all dialogues in our corpus have no more than 10 utterances, and they are regarded as positive samples.